toyokumo/gluttony/README.md

 `start-consumer` makes a consumer instance.
-It has some `go-loop` processes internally and they receive messages from AWS SQS and invoke your `compute` function.
+It has some `go-loop` processes internally and they receive messages from AWS SQS and invoke your `consume` function.

 `stop-consumer` takes a consumer created by `start-consumer`, and stop all processes and the client if you don't provide it.